Quantum channels and memory effects: Solvable Models

 It worth noticing that, differently from the case of discrete-variable memory channels (see Sec.\ \ref{sec:markov}), there is no transitional behavior in these models of Gaussian memory channels: the optimal input states are either separable or entangled according to the model symmetries \cite{CCM+05,CCM+06,LM10}.
 As entangled states cannot be prepared locally, it is crucial to identify suboptimal input states that can be prepared efficiently.
 This issue was considered in \cite{SKC12}, where it was shown that encoding classical information via Gaussian matrix-product states \cite{GMPS1,GMPS2}, which can be efficiently prepared, may allow to achieve a reliable communication rate close to the channel capacity.
 An analysis of correlated additive Gaussian channels beyond the case of Markovian correlations was presented in \cite{SKC11}.

-Finally, it is worth remark that the study of models of Gaussian memory channels that can be unraveled has also stimulated and motivated a deep analysis of the communication capacities of the single-mode memoryless Gaussian channel \cite{LupoPS,PLM09,SKC10}.
-In particular \cite{PLM09} and \cite{SKC10} provided a complete characterization of one-mode Gaussian channels, respectively for the case of lossy channels and additive noise, in terms of the solutions of the optimization problem of computing the Gaussian classical capacity.
+Finally, it is worth remarking that the study of Gaussian memory channels has also stimulated and motivated a deep analysis of the communication capacities of the single-mode memoryless Gaussian channel \cite{LupoPS,PLM09,SKC10}.
+In particular \cite{PLM09} and \cite{SKC10} provided a complete characterization of one-mode Gaussian channels, respectively for the case of lossy channels and additive noise.